guotechfin/KrunoKnego.github.io/_posts/2015-03-16-how-to-protect-your-dev-sites-from-crawlers.md

 The first value is username and the second value is your password in MD5 hash format.

-So this concludes this short tutorial and you're site will be now protected from crawlers.
+So this concludes this short tutorial and your site will be now protected from crawlers.
 If you were to open your site you'd be greeted with this screen:

 ![htpasswd]({{ site.url }}/assets/htpasswd.png )